A Novel Convolution and Attention Mechanism-based Model for 6D Object Pose Estimation: Experiments

 The ADD metric quantifies the accuracy of the predicted attitude by measuring the mean Euclidean distance between the corresponding three-dimensional points of the model.
-If the average distance between these points is less than 10\%, the posture is considered correct.
-Similarly, for symmetric objects, where multiple gestures may correspond to the same physical configuration, ADD-S metrics are used.
-Instead of calculating point-to-point distance, ADD-S measures the average minimum distance between each transformation point in the predicted attitude and the nearest point on the model transformed by the ground true state.
-If this average minimum distance is less than 10\%, the posture is considered correct.
+Similarly, for symmetric objects, instead of calculating point-to-point distance, ADD-S measures the average minimum distance between each transformation point in the predicted attitude and the nearest point on the model transformed by the ground-truth pose.
+If ADD/ADD-S is less than 0.1*d, where d is the maximum measurement of the object, the posture is considered correct.